anirud25/Multiclass-Classification-of-Kashmiri-News-Snippets-Dataset-Creation-and-Comparative-Evaluations/README.md

 ## Format
 The dataset is provided in [xlsx], with the following columns:
 - `Kashmiri`: The news snippet in the Kashmiri language
 - `Domain`: The domain classification (e.g., Politics, Sports, Medical, etc.)
+## Access to Dataset
+If you wish to access this dataset, please email deheembhat9@gmail.com with your request and the reason for your work.
+A password to unlock the dataset will be provided upon approval.

 ## Citation
 If you use this dataset, please acknowledge the author(s):